lorin/alloy-consistency-models/README.md

 First, we need to define maxpo, which is the last operation specified by the relation po.

-From page 61:
+The function maxR, from some relation R, is defined on page 61:

-> we let maxR(A) be the element u ∈ A such that ∀v∈A.v=u ∨ (v,u)∈R; if A=∅, then maxR(A) is undefined.
+> let maxR(A) be the element u ∈ A such that ∀v∈A.v=u ∨ (v,u)∈R; if A=∅, then maxR(A) is undefined.

-We'll need min later, so we'll define them both here:
+We'll also need min later, so we'll define them both here:

 ```alloy
 fun max[R : HEvent->HEvent, A : set HEvent] : HEvent {